atharv6f/Feature-Subset-Selection-on-Heliophysics-Time-Series-data/README.md

 ### Ranking

 ```
-Run the code below in a terminal to generate a ranking for each algorithm.
+Run the code below in terminal to generate a ranking for each algorithm.

         >>> python mvts_fss_scs/__init__.py